 - Effectively communicate with clients, colleagues and supervisors

 Bachelor’s degree holders may start out in an assistant role and advance to senior-level positions by earning a master’s degree.
-Some employers may offer tuition assistance for continuing education.
+Some employers may offer tuition assistance or reimbursement programs to eligible employees for continuing education.

 The Path to an Applied Behavioral Science Specialist Career

-If you have excellent communication skills, an interest in human behavior and a strong desire to help people, you could be a great candidate for an applied behavioral science specialist career.
+If you have excellent communication skills, an interest in human behavior, a strong desire to help people, and the relevant educational qualifications and training, a career as an applied behavioral science specialist may prove to be personally and professionally rewarding.